 The first claim is that the modus operandi (MO) of the crime was totally different from the other three attacks.
 This is clearly not true.
 It was an attack on a young couple, seemingly random, just like the first two crimes preceding it, despite the sample size being relatively small and statistically weak.
-Had the killer not mailed pieces of Paul Stine's shirt with three subsequent letters or written to the newspapers, neither the police or anybody else would have likely connected this to the Zodiac Killer.
+Had the killer not mailed pieces of Paul Stine's shirt with three subsequent letters or written to the newspapers, neither the police or anybody else would have likely connected his murder to the Zodiac Killer.
 The modus operandi would have been called into question.
-So claiming the Lake Berryessa crime, as not that of the Zodiac Killer, because it didn't marry up perfectly with the first two crimes, is again not evidence of anything.
+So claiming the Lake Berryessa crime as not that of the Zodiac Killer because it didn't marry up perfectly with the first two crimes, is again, not evidence of anything.
 Absence of perfect continuity is not evidence to the absence of Zodiac.

 At the top of the Karmann Ghia door the Zodiac wrote 'Vallejo,' so any murder outside of this area would have been unnecessary to include in the message.
 This indicated that the Zodiac believed that both the Lake Herman Road murders and the attack at Blue Rock Springs Park were both committed in the jurisdiction of Vallejo.
-This is understandable because the jurisdictional line that separates Benicia and Vallejo is a matter of yards from the Lake Herman Road turnout.
-The Zodiac remember, never mentioned Benicia in any of his correspondence to the newspapers, however, he did refer to Vallejo several times.
+This is understandable, because the jurisdictional line that separates Benicia and Vallejo is a short distance from the Lake Herman Road turnout.
+The Zodiac never mentioned Benicia in any of his correspondence to the newspapers, however, he did refer to Vallejo several times.
 Curious then, that a copycat would make the same mistake and lump the 12-20-68 on the car door under the banner of Vallejo also.
-If this alleged copycat had read the newspaper transcripts of the Blue Rock Springs Park phone call, he certainly didn't take the time to read the multiple references in the newspapers to Benicia, when referring to the first crime on the car door.
+If this alleged copycat had read the newspaper transcripts of the Blue Rock Springs Park phone call, he certainly didn't take the time to read the multiple references in the newspapers to Benicia when referring to the first crime on the car door.
 It could be argued that he studied the Zodiac letters intently and knew the tendencies of the Zodiac Killer, or we could opt for the more likely reasoning, that he was the Zodiac Killer.

 Much debate has occurred on whether the man spotted by the three girls at Lake Berryessa was the assailant of Bryan Hartnell and Cecelia Shepard, with comparisons made of this man to the Presidio Heights sketch.
 Many have stated the two artist impressions are dissimilar in appearance, yet with a quick hair change and slight alteration to the eyebrows, the difference is much less significant between the two.
 Eyewitness recollections are also proven to be notoriously unreliable.
 These hair changes have been made to the Lake Berryessa sketch below, without altering any of the facial features.

-The Zodiac Killer probably believed that by writing on the car door and making the telephone call would be enough for people to conclude he was the killer.
-This however has not proved to be the case.
-He probably believed that mailing a section of Paul Stine's blooded shirt would be proof enough.
-This however has also failed in certain quarters.
+The Zodiac Killer probably believed that by writing on the car door and making the telephone call, it would be enough for people to conclude he was the killer.
+However, this has not proved to be the case.
+He probably believed that mailing a section of Paul Stine's bloody shirt would be proof enough.
+This has also failed in certain quarters.
 The details only known to him and the police at Lake Herman Road and Blue Rock Springs Park he thought would be enough, but it wasn't.
-The reality, is that for some people, there is nothing he could have done to prove he was the killer.
+The reality: is that for some people there is nothing he could have done to prove he was the killer.
 If it's claimed that this crime had a totally different modus operandi to the first two crimes and was therefore not the Zodiac Killer, then the copycat was obviously not doing a particularly good job.
 A copycat attempts to replicate the crimes of a known killer.
 Therefore, we could conclude that by failing to stick to the known MO at Lake Herman Road and Blue Rock Springs, the Lake Berryessa perpetrator was more than likely the Zodiac Killer after all.
 But the fact remains, that not one piece of tangible evidence points to a copycat killer, only the idea that such a person exists.